• Home

 Ingredients you need for this recipe

-• Rolled Oats: Not instant and definitely not steel cut – just good old regular rolled oats.
+• Rolled Oats: Don’t use instant oats and definitely not steel cut oats – just good old regular rolled oats are what you need.

 STEP 1: Put raisins in a small bowl and pour rum over them.
 Let them soak for an hour or two, then drain the rum (and what you do with the drained rum is entirely up to you!)
 I soaked mine for about 3 hours in a nice bath of rum until they were soft and, well, rum-infused.
 The Southern husband kindly tested a few of them along the way to make sure they were coming out the right way.
 He’s helpful that way.